Effeilo/ergonomize.css/documentation.md

 }
 ```

-These selection rule sets have to be separate and you must define the `background` property when you declare `::selection` in a CSS file.
-Adapt `background` and `color` values to your project.
+These selection rule sets have to be separate and the `background` property must be defined when declaring `::selection` in a CSS file.
+Feel free to adapt `background` and `color` values to your project.

 * [Bug fix source: Mike Taylor](https://twitter.com/miketaylr/status/12228805301)
 * [::selection browsers support](http://caniuse.com/#feat=css-selection)

 ## The root element

-On the screen, the default `sans-serif` typo is often more readable than the default `serif` typo.
+On screen, relying on `sans-serif` is often more readable than the default `serif` font face.

 ```css
 html {